 Meaning

-Repentance is a change of mind and heart that turns us away from "dead works" (sinful / lifeless deeds) and toward God's will.
+Repentance is a change of mind and heart that turns us away from "dead works" (sinful / lifeless deeds) and toward obedience to God.
 Scripture repeatedly stresses the need for all people to repent.

 Example: Paul preached that God "now commandeth all men every where to repent."
 Jesus likewise warned, "except ye repent, ye shall all likewise perish" (Luke 13:5).[1]